zifeng175mo/dynamo/examples/python_rs/llm/vllm/README.md

 limitations under the License.
 -->

-# vLLM Integration with Triton Distributed
+# vLLM Integration with Dynamo

-This example demonstrates how to use Triton Distributed to serve large language models with the vLLM engine, enabling efficient model serving with both monolithic and disaggregated deployment options.
+This example demonstrates how to use Dynamo to serve large language models with the vLLM engine, enabling efficient model serving with both monolithic and disaggregated deployment options.

 ## Prerequisites